 Governing coalition holds slight lead in polls

-The ruling United Right holds a narrow lead over the centrist Civic Coalition (KO), Poland's main opposition bloc, according to a new poll.
+The ruling conservative party Law and Justice (PiS) holds a narrow lead over the centrist Civic Coalition (KO), Poland's main opposition bloc, according to a new poll.

-In the Kantar Public poll the United Right, which consists of Law and Justice, the dominant party, and Solidary Poland and the Republican Party, received 29-percent voter support (down 1 percentage point on the last poll), only 2 percent more than KO (up 1 percentage point).
+In the Kantar Public poll, PiS received 30 percent support (up 4 percentage points on the last poll), only 4 percent more than KO (down 1 percentage point).

 None of the remaining groups would cross the 5-percent threshold needed to win seats in the lower house of parliament, the Sejm.